NanoAdblocker/NanoCore/notes/privacy-policy.md

 You may import other assets, in which case Nano Adblocker will connect to additional servers as per your instruction.

-When connecting to first-party servers, Nano Adblocker *may* supply a version key (a hard-coded random string generated at *compile time*).
-A cache buster will always be supplied, it may reveal your system time accurate to about 1 hour, your timezone will be kept private.
+When connecting to first-party servers, Nano Adblocker may supply a version key (a hard-coded random string generated at compile time).
+A cache buster may also be supplied, it may reveal your system time accurate to about 1 hour, your timezone will be kept private.

-By default, Nano Adblocker will *try* to block tracking scripts that would not result in breakage of the website, but there may be both false negatives and false positives.
+By default, Nano Adblocker will try to block tracking scripts that would not result in breakage of the website, but there may be both false negatives and false positives.
 Nano Adblocker cannot protect yourself from tracking done by Edge nor Windows.